Romani cuisine: Overview

-Joe Gray is a traditional British Romani stew that can be made with most meats; usually rabbit meat but also eels.
-Other British Romani dishes are bacon pudding, rabbit pie and jam roly-poly pudding.
 In their traditional nomadic lifestyle, the Romani people consume specific delicacies, influenced by a taboo system.
 In Poland, chicken has been the preferred dish among the Roma, although they also relish hedgehogs and mushrooms.
-In England, British Roma tend to opt for packaged food during their shopping trips, as it appears less likely to have been contaminated or poisoned by non-Roma (Gadje).
+Romani in England tend to opt for packaged food during their shopping trips, as it appears less likely to have been contaminated or poisoned by non-Romani people (Gadje).
 In Czechoslovakia, the cuisine of most Romani families can be classified as a variant of Slovak or occasionally Hungarian cooking.
 However, it is noted that the majority of their meals are either boiled or served cold; methods such as baking and frying are infrequent and have only begun to gain popularity in recent times.
 The most common and favored dishes include boiled meats, particularly pork (balano mas), potatoes (phaba, gruli, or bandurky), and various types of 'non-powder' soups (zumin).
-Additionally, many families consume noodles, cabbage, pig's blood, inexpensive salami, or their traditional gypsy food (goja, stuffed intestines).
-Romani people consider the hedgehog to be exceptionally edible, as it’s spikes provide protection against contamination.
+Additionally, many families consume spatzle, cabbage, pig's blood, inexpensive salami, or their traditional Gypsy food (goja, stuffed intestines).
+Historically, some Romani people consumed hedgehog, with some appealed by the thought that it spikes provide protection against contamination.

-Tyúkos káposzta is a Hungarian Romani dish made with sauerkraut and hen meat.
+Tyúkos káposzta is a Romani dish in Hungary made with sauerkraut and hen meat.
 Cigánytokány is made with pork and beans.
 Bodag is a Romani flatbread that is often served with stuffed cabbage and lecsó.
 Romani recipes are characterized by skillfully blending and mixing the gastronomy of other ethnic groups, yet their unique flavor is recognizable.
 Popular and traditional Romani dishes do not have a strict recipe, the list of ingredients can vary depending on what is customary, what is popular, and what they were able to obtain in a particular family.
-Another common characteristic is that Romani dishes are flavored more strongly with Hungarian seasoning.
 Besides lecsó, bodag is one of the most well-known Romani dishes in Hungary.
-In some places it is also called vakáro, vakarcs or gypsy bread.
+In some places it is also called vakáro, vakarcs or Gypsy bread.
 Bodag is a relative of the Indian naan, the Latin American tortilla or the Turkish pita.
 There is a very simple version, which only contains flour, salt, baking soda and water.
 Bodag can be spiced up but it is usually eaten with stews and juicy dishes.
-Another well-known Hungarian Romani dish is kakaspörkölt.
-Romani cuisine is different from Hungarian cuisine because Roma use a lot of onions, fat, lots of meat, intense and spicy seasoning.
+Another well-known Romani dish in Hungary is kakaspörkölt.
 Romani stews are made from any meat, including chicken, pork or groundhog meat.
 Sah hai mas is a Romani stew made with pork, cabbage and rice.

 A popular dish among the Sinti is kleese, which is sauerkraut with chicken.

+Historically, some Romani people would occasionally eat the meat of animals that died a natural death.